dushyantk/smart_list/README.md

 Please don't rely on specific characters as delimiters since we can't control how artists name their files.
 And don't assume anything about the zero-padding.

-> Note: This code is written to work with Python 3 and 2 both, so if you see the results inside parentheses you are probably running Python 2.x
+> Please Note: This code is written to work with Python 3 and 2 both, so if you see the results inside parentheses you are probably running Python 2.x
+> Also Note: This is the first iteration of the code and there are number of cosmetic changes/error handling/testings are possible/required.

 ### Usage:
 * Clone the repo